Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • Turbo potatoes: Get it plain, with salt, or plant-based spices.

-• Fresh Fruits and Juice
+• Fresh fruits and juice.

 • Mungbean pancakes: Not topped with meat, but do note it may be cooked on a grill with the non-vegan pancakes.

-• Mayak gimbap rolls
+• Mayak gimbap vegetable rolls.

 • Plain tteok rice cakes (generally the actual tteokbokki dish is not vegan).